Measurement Clarity

 • In appropriate scenarios, share feedback (both positive and negative) publicly with an entire group whose other members can also learn from the insights.

-• As a manager, prioritize building psychological safety by reinforcing a short toes mindset during group collaboration, encouraging healthy controversy by having strong opinions weakly held, and by investing time in informal communication to build trust and camaraderie that can withstand negative criticism.
+• As a manager, prioritize building psychological safety during group collaboration by encouraging healthy controversy and by investing time in informal communication to build trust and camaraderie that can withstand negative criticism.

 Example: A member of GitLab’s L&D Team Giving Feedback to the CEO